tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 definition---R16 no longer live---but now we see a use of R14 and R15, which become live.
 This leaves us with R14 and R15 being *live-in* to B2.

-This live-in set becomes B1's *live-out* set.
+This live-in set becomes B1's *live-out* set because B1 is B2's predecessor.
 We continue in B1.
 We could continue backwards linearly through the blocks.
 In fact, I encourage you to do it as an exercise.
 You should have a (potentially emtpy) set of registers per basic block.

 It gets more interesting, though, when we have branches: what does it mean when two blocks' live-in results merge into their shared predecessor?
 If we have two